Alexander Zhukov: Return to the Duma

 In December 2011, Zhukov was elected a deputy of the sixth State Duma of Russia on the list of United Russia.
-On December 21, he was elected First Deputy Chairman of the State Duma and became a member of the Committee on budget and taxes.
+On 21 December, he was elected First Deputy Chairman of the State Duma and became a member of the committee on budget and taxes.
 He successfully reelected in September 2016.

 From 2010 to 2018 Zhukov was the president of the Russian Olympic Committee and became an IOC member at the 125th IOC Session in Buenos Aires in September 2013.
 He was also president of the Russian Chess Federation from 2003 to 2009.

+He was sanctioned by the UK government on 11 March 2022 in relation to the Russo-Ukrainian War.